 Grab some wine with me and read on!

 In this post, I am going to elaborate on ways to deal with your loss of sanity.
 If you, like me, have literally no one to call for help while hubby is at work and you realize you are no longer in your right mind, the following advice from real moms who have been there, will inspire some ideas on ways you can regain your strength and recover your…whatchamacallit?
 Yeah that!
 Your SANITY!!

 1. What is your ultimate favorite Mom Support Facebook Group?
 Lock yourself In the bathroom (just make sure everything dangerous or messy is outta their reach), and go there.
-Just vent and ignore everything else.
-I promise they will have your back!
+Just vent to them!
+Ignore everything else.
+I promise you they will have your back!
 My favorite is MARRIED SAHM and were in fact the group who helped with the advice in this post!

 3. Jumping Jacks!
 A fellow mom does this and she said It helps relieve stress, provides an unexpected distraction to the kids, and gets you a little exercise.
 She does it often, she says, to reset when “I’m about to lose my crackers”.